Cox proportional-hazards regression

 If no covariate was selected for Graph - Subgroups, or if the selected variable was not included in the model, then the graph displays a single survival curve at mean of all covariates in the model.

 Sample size considerations

-Sample size calculation for logistic regression is a complex problem, but based on the work of Peduzzi et al. (1995) the following guideline for a minimum number of cases to include in your study can be suggested.
+Based on the work of Peduzzi et al. (1995) the following guideline for a minimum number of cases to include in a study can be suggested.

-Let p be the smallest of the proportions of negative or positive cases in the population and k the number of predictor variables, then the minimum number of cases to include is:
+Let p be the smallest of the proportions of positive cases (cases that reached the endpoint) and negative cases (cases that did not reach the endpoint) in the population and k the number of predictor variables, then the minimum number of cases to include is:

 N = 10 k / p